 To be in Iraq and witness the destruction, not of ancient Assyria, but of today’s cities of Bakhdeda, Mosul, and Shingal was heart-wrenching.
 Competing interests and invaders over the past 30 years, including Iraq's Baathist regime, the US-led coalition forces, and the assault of ISIS, have left much of this region a rubble.
 Diabetes and high blood pressure plague the population, along with trauma associated with surviving intended genocide.

 Despite deprivation, desolation, and danger, the people I met were kind and welcoming.
-I was surrounded by a generosity of goodness in the concrete block homes and shrines of Ezidis on Mount Shingal, in the streets and churches of Syriac Catholic Bakhdeda, and at the Mosul Heritage House.
+I was surrounded by a generosity of goodness in the concrete block homes and shrines of Ezidis on Mount Shingal, in the streets and churches of Syriac Catholic Baghdeda, and at the Mosul Heritage House.
 People are affirming the culture and heritage that serve as instruments of healing and anchor expectations for a better tomorrow.

 While I was away, I couldn’t help but think about you, too.
 Thank you for your interest in and support for our work.
 When the going got tough, you kept me going.
-Check back next week for a closer look at my time in Bakhdeda.
+Check back next week for a closer look at my time in Baghdeda.